experimentarium/times/docs/part-2/09-etl.md

-Like all other aspects of TIMES the user describes the ETL components of the energy system by means of a Set and the Parameters and Switches described in this chapter. and below describe the User Input Parameters, and the Matrix Coefficient and Internal Model Sets and Parameters, respectively, that are associated with the Endogenous Technological Learning option.
+Like all other aspects of TIMES the user describes the ETL components of the energy system by means of a Set and the Parameters and Switches described in this chapter.
+Table C-1 and Table C-2 below describe the User Input Parameters, and the Matrix Coefficient and Internal Model Sets and Parameters, respectively, that are associated with the Endogenous Technological Learning option.
 Note that the special clustered learning ETL option requires one additional User Input Parameter (ETL-CLUSTER), and two additional Matrix Coefficient/Internal Model Parameters (CLUSTER and NTCHTEG).

-Besides the basic data described in the user controls whether or not the ETL component is activated by means of the \$SET ETL 'YES' switch.
+Besides the basic data described in Table the user controls whether or not the ETL component is activated by means of the \$SET ETL 'YES' switch.
 This switch is provided by the data handling system when the user indicates that the ETL option is to be included in a run.
 This permits the easy exclusion of the feature if the user does not want to perform a MIP solve without having to remove the ETL data.

 +-------+-------+--------+--------+---------+-------------------------+
 | **    | **    | **R    | *      | **Ins   | **Description**         |